TaffazulAnsari/5022_Tutorials-Ninja/README.md

 4. **Browser Compatibility**:
    - Test the website’s performance across major browsers such as Chrome, Firefox, Edge, and Safari.

+### Automation Testing:
+  - Create reusable test scripts for critical workflows.
+  - Implement the Page Object Model (POM) for maintainability.
+  - Validate scenarios using Cucumber for behavior-driven development (BDD).

 ## Deliverables